 !Prelude - The importance of antibodies

-Around the time of their initial discovery, antibodies were termed by various illustrious names, such as ‘Immunkörper’, ‘Amboceptor’, and ‘Zwischenkörper’, among many others.
-These terms were used more than a century ago to describe substances with antitoxin, lysin, agglutinin, and precipitin activities.\cite{London1902Der gegenwärtige Stand der Lehre von den Cytolysinen und die cytolytische Theorie der Immunität|||Lindenmann1984Origin of the terms “antibody” and “antigen”} Nowadays, the generally accepted term antibody refers to secreted immunoglobulins (Igs), whose sequence variety is several orders more diverse than the assortment of their historical names.
+\lettrine[lraise=0.1, nindent=0em, slope=-.5em]{A}{round} the time of their initial discovery, antibodies were termed by various illustrious names, such as ‘Immunkörper’, ‘Amboceptor’, and ‘Zwischenkörper’, among many others.
+These terms were used more than a century ago to describe substances with antitoxin, lysin, agglutinin, and precipitin activities.\cite{London1902Der gegenwärtige Stand der Lehre von den Cytolysinen und die cytolytische Theorie der Immunität|||Lindenmann1984Origin of the terms “antibody” and “antigen”} Nowadays, the generally accepted term \emph{antibody} refers to secreted immunoglobulins (Igs), whose sequence variety is several orders more diverse than the assortment of their historical names.
 Antibodies represent some of the most important molecules in the human immune system.
 Over the last century, Igs have been intensively studied because of their role in combatting infectious diseases and have taken centre stage for development of therapeutics in the last decade.\cite{Marks2020How repertoire data are changing antibody science.|||Raybould2020Thera-SAbDab: the Therapeutic Structural Antibody Database.|||Kaplon2021Antibodies to watch in 2021} Beyond infectious diseases, recombinant antibodies are now also developed for cancer, rheumatoid arthritis, and various other pathological conditions.\cite{Singh2018Monoclonal Antibodies: A Review} As key entities in the body’s defence mechanism, circulating antibodies are found in various bodily fluids, such as serum, saliva, milk, the lumen of the gut, and cerebrospinal fluid.\cite{Schroeder2010Structure and function of immunoglobulins} New leads for biotherapeutic development of recombinant antibodies come either from immunizing animals with specific antigens, or by discovering pathogen-neutralizing antibodies from recovered patients.\cite{Bornholdt2016Isolation of potent neutralizing antibodies from a survivor of the 2014 Ebola virus outbreak.|||Corti2016Protective monotherapy against lethal Ebola virus infection by a potently neutralizing antibody.|||Valgardsdottir2021Identification of Human SARS-CoV-2 Monoclonal Antibodies from Convalescent Patients Using EBV Immortalization}